mausalinass/MauBasics/README.md

-# MauBasics
+# MauBasics Repo
-This is the basics thing in Java course
+This is a demo for my course CSE220

+## subtitle
+new thing